 LIPA | Long Island, NY

-Launched in July 2012, the Long Island Power Authority’s (LIPA) CLEAN Solar Initiative is guiding the development of local solar projects to critical points on the utility’s grid.
+Launched in July 2012, the Long Island Power Authority’s (LIPA) CLEAN Solar Initiative guided the development of local solar projects to critical points on the utility’s grid.
 After a highly successful initial offering of 50 megawatts (MW), LIPA announced a second iteration in 2013 to bring an additional 100 MW solar energy to the region.
-By utilizing local renewables (rather than new centralized generation and transmission) to meet rising demand for electricity, the New York utility estimated it could save its customers nearly $84 million by 2020.
+By utilizing local renewables (rather than new centralized generation and transmission) to meet rising demand for electricity, the New York utility estimated it could save its customers nearly $84 million by 2020 compared to the cost of adding transmission capacity.

 PSE&G | New Jersey